 Alice Munro Chair in Creativity

 Alice Munro is counted among Western University’s most extraordinary alumni.
-Her first connection to Western’s Department of English came while she was an undergraduate pursuing an English major.
+Her first connection to Western’s Department of English and Writing Studies came while she was an undergraduate pursuing an English major.
 In 1976, the University recognized Munro’s literary achievements with an honorary degree, the only such honour she has ever accepted.
 In October 2013, Munro was awarded the Nobel Prize in Literature.